Gluing Posets and the Dichotomy of Poset Saturation Numbers: Introduction

 In this paper we discuss the \textit{gluing} operation of posets which turns out to preserve the bounded or unbounded nature of the saturation number of the starting posets.
 More precisely, for two finite posets $\mathcal P_1$ and $\mathcal P_2$, we define $\mathcal P_2*\mathcal P_1$ to be the poset comprised of an induced copy of $\mathcal P_2$ completely above an induced copy of $\mathcal P_1$, i.e all elements of $\mathcal P_2$ are strictly greater than all the elements of $\mathcal P_1$.
 For completeness, if $\mathcal P_2$ is the empty poset, then we define $\mathcal P_2*\mathcal P_1$ to be $\mathcal P_1$, and if $\mathcal P_1$ is the empty poset we define $\mathcal P_2*\mathcal P_1$ to be $\mathcal P_2$.
 Trivially, this operation is associative.
 It turns out that $\text{sat}^*(n,\mathcal P_2*\mathcal{P}_1$) is controlled, at least in one direction, by $\text{sat}^*(n,\mathcal P_2 * \bullet*\mathcal P_1)$, where $\bullet$ represents the one element poset.
 The Hasse diagrams of these two posets is illustrated below.

+We also say that a poset has a unique maximal (minimal) element if it contains an element that is greater (smaller) than all the other elements of the poset.

 The plan of the paper is as follows.
-In Section 1 we show that if one of $\mathcal P_1$ or $\mathcal P_2$ has the UCTP, then $\mathcal P_2*\mathcal P_1$ has unbounded saturation number.
+In Section 2 we show that if one of $\mathcal P_1$ or $\mathcal P_2$ has the UCTP, then $\mathcal P_2*\mathcal P_1$ has unbounded saturation number.
 This generates a plethora of posets that do not have the UCTP but do have unbounded saturation number, for example $\mathcal P*\mathcal A_3$ where $\mathcal P$ is any poset and $\mathcal A_3$ is the antichain of size 3.
 Furthermore, this extends the result about posets with legs having unbounded saturation number, as any such poset is in fact $\mathcal P*\bullet*\mathcal A_2$, where $\mathcal{A}_2$ is the antichain of size 2.
-We also discuss in this section some surprising properties of this gluing operation, such as Proposition~\ref{propositionmax}, which may be of independent interest, especially towards Conjecture~\ref{maxelement}.
+We also discuss in this section some surprising properties of this gluing operation which may be of independent interest, especially towards Conjecture~\ref{maxelement}.
+Most notably, in Proposition~\ref{propositionmax} we show that the saturation number of $\mathcal P_2*\mathcal P_1$ is at least the saturation number of both $\mathcal P_2*\bullet$ and $\bullet*\mathcal P_1$, where $\mathcal P_1$ and $\mathcal P_2$ are non-empty posets without a unique maximal and a unique minimal element, respectively.

-In Section 2 we show that if $\mathcal P_1$ and $\mathcal P_2$ are two \textit{special} posets -- each made out of a single element and another unrelated poset with a unique maximal element and a unique minimal element -- then the saturation number of $\mathcal P_2*\mathcal P_1$ is bounded above by a linear function of $\text{sat}^*(n,\mathcal P_1)$ and $\text{sat}^*(n, \mathcal P_2)$, which is otherwise independent of $n$.
+In Section 3 we study \textit{special} posets.
+We say that a poset is special if it is comprised of a single element, and another unrelated poset with a unique maximal element and a unique minimal element.
+We show that if $\mathcal P_1$ and $\mathcal P_2$ are two special posets, then the saturation number of $\mathcal P_2*\mathcal P_1$ is bounded above by a linear function of $\text{sat}^*(n,\mathcal P_1)$ and $\text{sat}^*(n, \mathcal P_2)$, which is otherwise independent of $n$.
 In particular, gluing two special posets with bounded saturation number will result in another poset with bounded saturation number.
 We also give linear upper bounds for all special posets.
 This gives us an interesting corollary.
 Given any finite poset $\mathcal P$, we can embed it in a special poset $\mathcal P^*$ by adding, if necessary, a unique minimal, a unique maximal and an unrelated element.
 Thus, $\mathcal P$ is a sub-poset of $\mathcal P^*$ which has saturation number at most linear, and $|\mathcal P^*|\leq |\mathcal P|+3$, getting close to the conjecture that the saturation number of any poset is at most linear.